Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/README.md

 ```
 Now links like  "https://rakutenadvertising.app.link/..." and "http://rakutenadvertising.app.link/..." will be prompted to open with your application.

-Also you can specify suctom app scheme instead of "http" and "https".
+Also you can specify custom app scheme instead of "http" and "https".
 For example it's "demo_app" for our demo application.
 You can put your application scheme to your gradle.build in buildTypes section like this
 ```groovy
  buildTypes {